 - a.
 The construction design for all surface water systems shall be adequate to meet all design criteria and performance standards referred to in this rule.
 Provision shall be made for the controlled release of water volumes in excess of that caused by the design storm event to ensure adequate performance of the system and its continued safe operation.
 Construction designs shall include adequate provisions to allow operation and maintenance activities and to prevent unauthorized operation of operable structures. - b.
 All design discharges shall be made through structural discharge facilities.
 Discharge structures shall be fixed so that discharge cannot be made below the control elevation, except that emergency operation devices may be designed and installed with secure locking mechanisms. - c.
 Non-operable discharge structures shall not be constructed so that they are operable. - d.
 Discharge structures shall include gratings for safety and maintenance purposes.
 The use of trash collection screens is desirable. - e.
-Discharge structures for water quality systems shall include a "baffle" system to encourage discharge from the center of the water column rather than the top or bottom.
-Discharge structures from areas with greater than 50 percent impervious and semi-impervious area or from systems with inlets in paved areas shall include a baffle, skimmer, or other mechanism suitable for preventing oil and grease from discharging from detention and on-line treatment systems. - f.
 Direct discharges, such as through culverts, stormdrains, weir structures, etc., will be allowed to receiving waters which by virtue of their large capacity, configuration, etc. are easily able to absorb concentrated discharges.
-Examples of such receiving waters include existing storm sewer systems and man-made ditches, canals and lakes. - g.
+Examples of such receiving waters include existing storm sewer systems and man-made ditches, canals and lakes. - f.
 Indirect discharges, such as overflow and spreader swales, are required where the receiving water or its adjacent supporting ecosystem might be degraded by a direct discharge.
 The discharge structure must discharge into the overflow, spreader swale, etc. which in turn releases the water to the actual receiving water.
-Affected receiving waters include natural streams, lakes, marshes, isolated wetlands and land naturally receiving overland sheet flow.
+Affected receiving waters include natural streams, lakes, marshes, isolated wetlands and land naturally receiving overland sheet flow. - g.

-h.
 Pumped systems will only be allowed for single owner or governmental agency operation entities, unless perpetual operation ability can be guaranteed.